-New 10/24/18: More information will be posted shortly on the Substance Use Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act enacted into law on October 24, 2018.
-This Act expands earlier legislation in the 2016 Comprehensive Addiction and Recovery Act (CARA) to include Certified Registered Nurse Anesthetists (CRNAs) among providers able to prescribe medication-assisted treatment (MAT) to individuals suffering from opioid addiction.
+The Substance Use Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) Act for Patients Communities Act was enacted into law on October 24, 2018.
+Within section 3201, this Act expands earlier legislation in the 2016 Comprehensive Addiction and Recovery Act (CARA) to include Certified Registered Nurse Anesthetists (CRNAs) among providers able to prescribe medication-assisted treatment (MAT) to individuals suffering from opioid addiction.

 AANA Position Statement and Considerations

-Please email email@example.com with subject “MAT” if you’d like an email notice when we populate this page with MAT information and resources for CRNAs.
-Here is some background on the topic.
+The waiver application for CRNAs to prescribe buprenorphine as medication-assisted therapy is not available yet on the SAMHSA website.
+Please email email@example.com with subject “MAT” if you’d like email notice when the waiver is accessible.
+Here is some background and related resources on the topic.

 U.S. Food & Drug Administration (FDA)

 - FDA announces public health emergency prioritization of ANDAs for drug products for the emergency treatment of opioid overdose

 - Statement from Commissioner Scott Gottlieb, M.D., on 2019 policy and regulatory agenda for continued action to forcefully address the tragic epidemic of opioid abuse, February 26, 2019